Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion: Parabolic--elliptic system in multi--dimensional domain

 \section{Parabolic--elliptic system in multi--dimensional domain}

-In this section, we prove the global existence and boundedness of the classical solutions to the parabolic--elliptic system of (\ref{11}).
-This model describes a competition relationship that $v$ diffuses much faster than $u$.
+In this section, we study the global solutions of parabolic--elliptic system of (\ref{11}).
+This describes a competition relationship in which $v$ diffuses much faster than $u$.
+We shall prove the global existence and boundedness of the classical solutions of the system.